New, Incoming Student Scholarships – Still available!

 - ND and CCM Academic Merit – GPA less than 3.4 – $2,000

 A limited amount of scholarship funds are still available exclusively for new, incoming students.
 Complete the Incoming Student Scholarship Application and Essay, along with your admissions application, as early as possible for priority consideration.

-Through the generosity of donors, National University of Natural Medicine is pleased to offer the following scholarships to assist students with their cost of education.
-Visit each scholarship page to learn more about the scholarship and any scholarship-specific application requirements.
-New students, please contact the Admissions Office for all incoming student scholarships.
+Through the generosity of many donors, National University of Natural Medicine is pleased to offer more than $162,000 in 2022-23 scholarships to assist students with the cost of education.
+Visit each scholarship page to learn more about the scholarship and any scholarship-specific eligibility requirements.

 How to Apply

 Complete the 2022-23 NUNM Scholarship Application.
 Applicants will be asked to upload their scholarship-specific essays at the end of the application.
 Students may apply for more than one scholarship if they are eligible.